gizem-kilic/absenteedata/README.md

 I want to connect my previous professional experience as a recruiter to my data analysis studies and hopefully land a job in HR Analytics.
 Therefore, this data set and this analysis would make a great addition to my portfolio.

+Tools
+Analysis has been done using Python with the following supporting libraries:

+Pandas: for data analysis
+Numpy: for mathematical equations
+Seaborn: for data visualizations
+Matplotlib: for data visualizations
+SciPy: for mathematical equations
+Scikit-Learn: Machine Learning Algorithims
+Folium & JSON: Spatial Analysis
+Project Deliverables
+The project culminates in a comprehensive analysis, backed by Python, visualizations, and a narrative that translates complex data into actionable business insights.

+Visualizations: Check out the [Tableau Public Dashboard](https://public.tableau.com/app/profile/gizem.kilic/viz/Book1_17228121040210/Story1) for interactive insights.